Qiu Miaojin: Legacy

 Qiu has been recognized as a literary national treasure and counterculture icon, as well as described as a "martyr" in the movement for LGBT rights in Taiwan.
 Her works are taught in high schools and colleges in Taiwan and have "become a literary model for many aspiring writers".
+With Chen Xue, Lucifer Hung, and Chi Ta-wei, her work is viewed as that of a “new generation of queer authors” from Taiwan.

 Luo Yijun's book Forgetting Sorrow (遣悲懷) was written in her memory.
 Moreover, Taiwanese writer Li Kotomi explicitly cites Qiu's Notes of a Crocodile as an inspiration for her 2017 novel Solo Dance.
 Queer Sinophone scholar Fran Martin writes:

-In 2017, her life and work became the subject of a documentary produced by Radio Television Hong Kong and directed by Evans Chan.
+Qiu Miaojin's life, work, and circumstances of her suicide have been made by Evans Chan into a documentary film, Love and Death in Montmartre 蒙馬特之愛與死, with the participation of Lai Xiangyin 賴香吟, award-winning novelist and Qiu's literary executor.
+The film originated from a 50-min short, Death in Montmartre 蒙馬特 · 女書, commissioned and broadcast by RTHK in 2017.
+Chan later expanded it into the full-length Love and Death in Montmartre, which was premiered as a Best Film nominee at the Hamburg International Queer Film Festival in 2019.
+Subsequently, the San Diego Asian Film Festival presented its US premiere in 2020.
+Hélène Cixous described the Evans Chan film as “fascinating” and “marvelous,” with Qiu evoked as “a moving apparition in search of lost love.”